A New Mom’s Guide To Reducing Stress This Holiday Season

 Ask for the help you need

 This one is purposefully redundant.
 People want to help.
 Let them.
 Make a list of tasks that would be helpful to you.
-They can be as small as unloading the dishwasher or watching the baby while you shower.
+They can be as small as unloading the dishwasher, walking the dog, or holding the baby while you shower.

 Managing guests and visitors